F1End/wartracker-frontend/README.md

 2. The default tab is "Predifined Queries". to filter based on listing or switch to "Direct SQL Query" to run your own queries.
 3. You can switch to tab "Direct SQL Query" if you want to run SQL queries written by yourself.
-This gives way more flexibility but requires more technical aptitude.<br><br>
+This gives way more flexibility but requires more technical aptitude.
-    Structure of Data<br>
-The db contains three data tables:<br>
-'summary': Daily snapshot of the high level loss count.<br>
-'proofs': links to photo proofs of equipment losses.
-All data is unique in the table.
-Column 'id' can be connected to 'loss_item' table's 'proof_id' column.<br>
-'loss_item': Detailed daily snapshot of individual losses.
-Ship names below type/class level are removed on purpose.<br>
+4. There is further information on "SQL Query Help" and "Technical Details" tabs.